 The Outreach Chair will serve as MSTP Institutional Representative, to aid in providing information to prospective students both within and outside the University of Rochester.
-If the position is held during a year in which the MSTP hosts an Outreach Conference for prospective student, the Chair will plan this event in collaboration with the department Administrator and sub-committee.
-This position will attend local and national-level recruitment events in an effort to promote and recruit the program goals of increased diversity.
+If the position is held during a year in which the MSTP hosts an Outreach Conference for prospective student, the Chair will plan this event in collaboration with the department Administrator and subcommittee.
+This position will attend local and national-level recruitment events.